priyathamv/merchants-guide-to-the-galaxy/README.md

 The numbers used for intergalactic transactions follows similar convention to the roman numerals.

+Check problem_statement.txt file for a clear understanding of what this project is about.

 ### An example of how the input and output looks

 Test input: